codex-storage/codex-storage-proofs-circuits/README.md

 Public inputs:

-- dataset root
+- slot or dataset root (depending on what we decide on)
+- number of cells in the slot (or possibly its logarithm; right now `nCells` is assumed to be a power of two)
-- entropy
+- entropy (public randomness)
-- slot index: which slot of the dataset we are talking about; `[1..nSlots]`
+- in case of using dataset root, also the slot index: which slot of the dataset we are talking about; `[1..nSlots]`

 Private inputs:

-- the slot root
+- the slot root (if it was not a public input)
 - the underlying data of the cells, as sequences of field elements
 - the Merkle paths from the leaves (the cell hashes) to the slot root
 - the Merkle path from the slot root to the dataset root